-All undergraduate psychology majors must complete the following core program: PSY 1300, 3401, and 3400 or MATH 2300.
-All majors also must select at least one course from each of five groups:
+All undergraduate psychology majors must complete the following core program: PSY 1300, 2400, and 3401 (with 2400 as a prerequisite).
+All majors also must select at least one course from each of six groups:

-The required number of hours for the major is 34, including two writing intensive courses in psychology.
-Courses designated as writing intensive are PSY 3301, 3317, 3401, 4300, 4306, 4310, 4320, and 4336.
+The required number of hours for the major is 35, including two writing intensive courses in psychology.
+Courses designated as writing intensive are PSY 3301, 3318, 3401, 4300, 4310, 4320, and 4336.
 Other courses are designated as writing intensive on a rotating basis.
-At least 21 hours of the total credits toward the major must be from 3000-4000 level courses.
+The writing intensive courses must be taken at Texas Tech University.
+At least 21 hours of the total credits toward the major must be taken from 3000- or 4000-level courses.
 Transfer students who major in psychology must complete at least 9 credit hours in psychology at Texas Tech.
 All psychology majors must have a minor.

 Grades below C in psychology courses will not be acceptable for fulfilling major or minor requirements.

 In addition to offering regularly structured courses, the department provides opportunities to participate in various research and service activities of faculty members.
 These are particularly valuable for the student who intends to pursue a career in psychology.
-Interested students should confer with an advisor or any of the faculty with whom they come in contact.
+Interested students should confer with an advisor or any of the faculty.
 Such activities may contribute to the completion of major and/or minor requirements through enrollment in PSY 4000 during the junior and senior years.
 Six hours of PSY 4000 may be counted toward the major and 12 hours may be counted toward the degree.

 The Department of Psychology admits students to and provides instruction in the following graduate degree programs: